South West Four Weekender 2015

 Enquiring after lost property

-The Police will collect and retain mobile phones.
+The Police will collect and retain mobile phones ONLY.
 They can be contacted from Brixton Police station.
-You can contact them on 020 8649 2025
+You can contact them on 020 8649 2025.
+Please do not contact them for any other matters.
+You also need to ensure that you have your IMEI number when phoning in order to speed the process up.

 When emailing us, please include a full description of the item including size, colour, unique features, brand (where applicable), key tags or other details that will help us with identification.
 It may also be necessary for us to request specific information pertaining to certain items including a description of contents for bags, wallets and purses, distinguishing marks or engravings on jewellery and passport/ID card/driving license specifics like unique identification numbers.